bchainzhang/bchainzhang.github.io/index.md

 I am a professor in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
 I am also a PhD advisor in both School of Computer Science and Technology and School of Cyberspace Science and Technology.
-I am also a Teli Youth Fellow.
+Moreover, I am a Teli Youth Fellow.

 I am interested in the intersection of distributed systems, applied cryptography, and security.